How do I check my credit score before applying for a car loan?

-Your credit score is a major factor when it comes to car finance, so it’s worth spending some time understanding the ins and outs of how it works before you apply for your car loan.
+Your credit score is a major factor when it comes to car finance, so it’s worth spending some time understanding how it works before you apply for your car loan.

 We’ll take a look at why your credit score is so important for car finance, how to check your report and score, what to look out for, and how to ensure you get the best deal.

 A credit score is a number rating that helps finance companies decide how much of a risk it is to loan you money.
 The number is calculated by credit reference agencies and is mainly based on your credit report and lending history.

 The higher your number is, the better you look to a lender.
 So if you have a good credit score, not only are you more likely to have your application for a car loan accepted, you’re also more likely to get a better interest rate on your loan.

 Your credit score isn’t the only thing lenders look at, but it’s a big deciding factor.

-Every lender has their own set of criteria when looking at an application for car finance.
+Every lender has its own criteria when looking at an application for car finance.
 When it comes to your credit report and subsequent score, these are some of the main points they look at.

 - Payment history: Finance companies want to be paid back, so they’ll look at your track record for doing that.
 Missed payments, defaults or late payments will all bring your score down.